heow/mccarthy-animation/README.md

 ## TODO

-Maze/worlds
+* add Atari style maze

-Steal simple physics from here https://www.toptal.com/game/ultimate-guide-to-processing-simple-game
+* use simple physics from here https://www.toptal.com/game/ultimate-guide-to-processing-simple-game

+## Collisions

 Collisions are calculated!
 I'm surprised there is no bit-for-bit detection of collisions, the C64 had it built-in and that was forever ago.

 Only 1 game used background color to determine collisions, and it was a slow as when I tried it.